 “I was very aware of the skeptics,” Matthew says, “so I tried to brace myself for the obvious fact that some people are going to hate what I do.”

-Even though he had read all the online chatter and even though he had tried to prepare himself for It, Matthew admits that separating himself from the criticism was more difficult than he expected.
+Even though he had read the online chatter and attempted to prepare himself, Matthew admits that separating himself from the criticism was more difficult than he expected.

 “I totally understand that all gear is not for all people, but I think because I put so much of myself into doing this and into my approach overall that it bothered me when someone would choose to go out of their way to talk negatively about something they only had a perception of.
 It got to me a bit early on, but it doesn’t bother me as much anymore.
 I read a really encouraging book about how not only is everything not for everyone, but that there is actually value in someone saying that something isn’t their style, is too expensive, too hype or whatever.
 I feel encouraged by that thought.”

 Today, Matthew sees himself as a “regular guy” who was fortunate enough to tour with a band he started for nearly two decades, who moved from Ohio to Tennessee about 15 years ago and who started a company that says ‘I really love this and care about this industry.’

 And he’s looking forward to whatever lies ahead.